How to Safely Lose Weight After Having a BabyBy Carole Anderson Lucia Science-Backed

 7. Ask your doctor about exercise.

 While experts used to recommend not returning to your usual physical activity routine until six to eight weeks after giving birth, that’s no longer the case.
-According to the American College of Obstetricians and Gynecologists13, you should be able to start exercising soon after giving birth, or whenever you feel ready—as long as you had a healthy pregnancy and a normal delivery.
+According to the American College of Obstetricians and Gynecologists13, you should be able to return to your workout routine and start exercising soon after giving birth, or whenever you feel ready—as long as you had a healthy pregnancy and a normal delivery.
 (If you had a Cesarean section or other complications, wait until your doctor gives you the go-ahead.)
 Chances are you won’t have the same stamina as before pregnancy, so be sure to start back slowly and not overdo it—taking a walk with the baby in a stroller is a great way to start.

 8. Be realistic.